-Half translucent means that this type of ice is combination of two meshes opaque and translucent.
+Half translucent means that this type of ice is a combination of two meshes opaque and translucent.

 - Inside layer (MI_IceBlockBigInside) Opaque mesh is rendered from inside of the geometry (normal inverted front face culling)

-- Outside layer (MI_IceBlockBigOutside) Translucent mesh is rendered traditionally as layer over the
+- Outside layer (MI_IceBlockBigOutside) Translucent mesh is rendered traditionally as a layer over the ice.

-This kind materials are useful when you want to put some meshes into ice cube and achieve good effect of refraction.
-Mesh will be rendered between inside and outside layer.
+This kind of materials are useful when you want to put some meshes into an ice cube and achieve good effects of refraction.
+Mesh will be rendered between the inside and outside layers.

-Very efficient good looking opaque material useful for icebergs that uses refraction based on external cubemap.
+Very efficient good looking opaque material useful for icebergs that use refraction based on external cubemap.

 This material type was prepared especially for creating icicles hanging from a roof.
-Additional layer of animated dirt makes it looks wet.
+The additional layer of animated dirt makes it looks wet.

 Create new material